Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 <h2>Description</h2>
 This project consists of setting up a SIEM through cloud services and VMs.
 Wazuh and TheHive will assist us in case managment.
+Shuffle will be our SOAR platform.
 <br />